On boundedness of singularities and minimal log discrepancies of Koll\'ar components: Reduction steps

 \subsection{Further reduction}

 We further break Conjecture \ref{conj:bdd mldk, Q-Gor, N-comp} into two smaller parts.
 The first part is the following weaker version of Conjecture \ref{conj:bdd mldk, Q-Gor, N-comp} (the difference is that we don't require the lc place of the complement to be of plt type over the singularity).
+Note that it is a special case of the uniform boundedness conjecture of mlds \cite{HLL-ACC-mld-3fold}*{Conjecture 7.2}, which has been verified in dimension two \cite{HL-surface-mld}.

 \begin{conj} Let $n,N\in\bN^*$ and let $\varepsilon>0$.
 Then there exists some $A_0=A_0(n,N,\varepsilon)$ such that for any $N$-complement $D$ of an $n$-dimensional klt variety $X$ and any lc center $W$ of $(X,D)$ such that $\hvol(\eta,X)\ge \varepsilon$ $($where $\eta$ is the generic point of $W)$, there exists a divisor $E$ over $\eta\in X$ such that